naziaaliburong/ToDo/README.md

 User can also delete list from /dasboard by clicking on delete icon.

 The Screenshoots of the app are in Route.docx.
 Everything is visually demostrated there.

+Note: Deploy the backend for making the app functional, but first replace http://localhost:5000 with backend hosted URL.
+If you are in haste, just check screenshoots to understand the functionality.